OAGi/Score/docs/user_guide/index.rst

 To generate a BIE expression:

-1. On the top menu of the page, click “BIE”.
+1. On the top menu of the page, click "BIE".

-2. Choose “Express BIE” from the menu items.
+2. Choose "Express BIE" from the menu items.

-3. Choose the desired release from the “Branch” drop-down list near the top-left of the page.
+3. Choose the desired release from the "Branch" drop-down list near the top-left of the page.

 4. Find the BIE, from which you want to generate an expression.
 See Step